Topological Mixed States: Phases of Matter from Axiomatic Approaches: Decoherence and entropy conditions

 Finally, the local tensors are:

-The uncontracted tensor legs will be sum over in the end.
-No approximation is used for Fig.\ref{fig:violations}, but we expect some approximations framework like boundary MPS or tensor renormalization group \cite{HOTRG, TRG} can help us investigate larger system sizes in the future.
+For three-leg tensors, they're $\delta_{i+j+k\equiv 0, 1\; \text{mod 2}}$ depending whether there is an anyon there.
+Finally, the uncontracted tensor legs will be sumed over in the end.
+No approximation is used for Fig.~\ref{fig:violations}, but we expect some approximations framework like boundary MPS or tensor renormalization group \cite{HOTRG, TRG} can help us investigate larger system sizes in the future.